Tracking Persephone

 — C.G.
 Jung, "On Psychic Energy" (CW 8)

-Renewal via the Introverted Descent
+Renewal via an Introverted Descent

 It begs the questions: